hhariri/hhariri.github.io/_posts/2018-08-21-public-speaking-slides.md

 <br/>When using images, a few useful resources and tools:

-* **[Creative Commons Search](search.creativecommons.org)**.
+* **[Creative Commons Search](https://search.creativecommons.org)**.
 Good resource to find images and the corresponding licenses.
 Always make sure you give proper attribution to images or other resources you use.
 * **Alpha Blend in Keynote**.
 Feature in Keynote that helps remove background colours of an image.

 ### Code on Slides

-If you're putting code on slides, make sure you don't cram everything into a single slide.
-Use syntax highlighting (most IDE's including IntelliJ family) allow you copy/paste code with syntax highlighting directly into Keynote.
+If you're putting code on slides, make sure you don't cram everything into a single one.
+Use syntax highlighting.
+Most IDE's, including IntelliJ family, allow you copy/paste code with syntax highlighting directly into Keynote.
 Also make sure you use a good font size that's readable from the very back.

 <br/>One technique people often use, and [Jake Wharton](https://twitter.com/JakeWharton) is great at doing this, is use the "Magic Move" transition in Keynote to provide highlighting on specific areas of code in a slide.
 Results are fantastic, but every time I've tried it....way too much work!